How to Learn From Your Mistakes: 7 Steps to Growth

 Importantly, don’t take action expecting recognition or forgiveness.

-Putting things right means you’re starting from a deficit, and you’re aiming to get back to zero.
+Putting things right means you’re starting from a deficit and aiming to get back to zero.
 Be in service, and be happy you’ve made a dent in the ledger.

-Look for, or create, opportunities to try out a new way of being or responding.
+Look for or create opportunities to try a new way of being or responding.

-If you reacted poorly to a spouse, child, or staff member, be on the lookout for opportunities to try a new approach.
+If you reacted poorly to a spouse, child, or staff member, look for opportunities to try a new approach.

 If you missed a deadline on an important project, volunteer for a role on something else so that you can plan your time or effort differently.